citp/privacy-policy-historical/w/we/web/websitelooker.com.md

-> *The following text is extracted and transformed from the websitelooker.com privacy policy that was archived on 2015-06-12.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150612220242id_/http%3A//www.websitelooker.net/privacy.php) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the websitelooker.com privacy policy that was archived on 2015-12-10.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20151210001049id_/http%3A//www.websitelooker.net/privacy.php) for the most accurate reproduction.*

 # Privacy

 **_WEBSITELOOKER.NET'S PRIVACY POLICY_**
-**Last update on December 18th 2010**
+**Last update on September 18th 2015**

 **TOPICS:**